Visual Motor & Handwriting

 Visual motor skills refer to the coordination between a child’s visual perception and motor skills.
 These skills are used by child throughout the course of many daily activities including handwriting, coloring, cutting, and more.
-Therapy can also target gross visual motor skills including those used in sporting activities (e.g. catching or throwing a ball at a target).
+Therapy can also target these gross motor skills including those used in sporting activities (e.g. catching or throwing a ball at a target).

 Chicago Occupational Therapy works with children to build essential visual motor and handwriting skills that are required for daily tasks.
 If a child experiences challenges with visual perception, motor skills, or both, they may experiences significant difficulties in school and other daily activities.